 The FCA needs to consider if the temporary moratorium on redress payments it has agreed to should be two-way, with Amigo agreeing not to demand payments from borrowers or guarantors where a complaint has been started.

 This legal article Back to the drawing board for Amigo points out the possible implications for other Schemes, with Provident’s court hearing to sanction its proposed Scheme due to take place on 30 July 2021.

-Amigo has issued a new statement saying:
+Amigo issued a new statement on 1 June saying:

 - it will not be appealing judgment;

-- if a Scheme is not possible, it will go into administration – this is a change from its previous position where it said that the only alternative to the proposed Scheme was insolvency, so this change to “a” Scheme leave the way open for an alternative Scheme to be proposed;
+- if a Scheme is not possible, it will go into administration – this is a change from its previous position where it said that the only alternative to the proposed Scheme was insolvency, so this change to “a” Scheme leaves the way open for an alternative Scheme to be proposed;

 - it will be delaying the publication of its end of year results.